gvwilson/thirdbit/src/fiction/iffy/index.md

 but all she felt was her own skin.
 Her stomach flip-flopped.
 Something was very wrong,
-but even as she thought that the sensation and the dream disappeared, leaving her blinking and a little dazed.
+but even as she thought that the sensation and the dream faded into nothing, leaving her blinking and a little dazed.

 After a few minutes she made her way back to her cabin, not knowing where else to go.
-After staring angrily at the ceiling for a few seconds, she picked up her nature book and turned to the page she had wondered about most ever since she was old enough to read without a prompter murmuring in her ear to help.
+She stared angrily at the ceiling for a few seconds, then picked up her nature book and turned to the page she had wondered about most ever since she was old enough to read without a prompter murmuring in her ear to help.